-"I, , do solemnly swear that I will support the Constitution of the United States and the Constitution of the State of Nebraska against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same: that I take this obligation freely and without mental reservation or for the purpose of evasion; and that I will faithfully and impartially perform according to law and to the the duties of the office of best of my ability.
-And I do further swear that I do not advocate, nor am I a member of any political party or organization that advocates the overthrow of the government of the United States or of this state by force or violence; and that during such time as I am in this position I will not advocate nor become a member of any political party or organization that advocates the overthrow of the government of the United States or of this state by force or violence.
+"I, \\\\\\\, do solemnly swear that I will support the Constitution of the United States and the Constitution of the State of Nebraska against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely and without mental reservation or for the purpose of evasion; and that I will faithfully and impartially perform the duties of the office of \\\\\\\ according to law and to the best of my ability.
+And I do further swear that I do not advocate, nor am I a member of any political party or organization that advocates the overthrow of the government of the United States or of this state by force or violence; and that during such time as I am in this position I will not advocates the overthrow of the government of the United States or of this state by force or violence.
 So help me God."
 This oath or affirmation so subscribed shall be filed in the office of the city clerk.